neu-se/llmorpheus/README.md

 ### Running on Actions

+*NOTE: The GitHub Actions scripts are out of date*

 The `experiment.yml` workflow runs an experiment on GitHub Actions, producing the final report as an artifact you can download.
 The `mutants` artifact contains all mutants, prompts, and related information computed by LLMorpheus, and the `results` artifact contains the report produced by StrykerJS.

 The `StandardStryker.yml` workflow runs the standard StrykerJS mutators.